League-of-Foundry-Developers/fvtt-module-trigger-happy/README.md

 # I have created a v10 compatible version of trigger happy.
 I will not be doing any further development on the module, other than bug fixes for v10.

-# Tigger is happy is not followed anymore it's advisable to use [MATT (Monk Actvie Tile Trigger)](https://foundryvtt.com/packages/monks-active-tiles) instead
+# Tigger is happy is not followed anymore it's advisable to use [MATT (Monk Active Tile Trigger)](https://foundryvtt.com/packages/monks-active-tiles) instead

 ![Trigger Happy](https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2FLeague-of-Foundry-Developers%2Fleague-repo-status%2Fshields-endpoint%2Ffvtt-module-trigger-happy.json&style=for-the-badge)